Digital Video Standards

 HDMI was originally designed for TVs, not computers, hence the inclusion of audio and the poor resolution.

 The video signal of HDMI up to 1.2 is highly compatible with DVI-SL, and converters need no electronics.
-But for resolutions beyond 1920x1200 HDMI raises its transmission clock beyond 165MHz, and becomes incompatible with DVI.
+But for resolutions beyond 1920x1200 HDMI raises its transmission clock beyond the 165MHz maximum of DVI, and becomes incompatible with DVI.

 Unfortunately the ports and cables look identical for all current versions of HDMI, yet to achieve higher resolutions than 1920x1200 sender, receiver and cable must all support the higher clock rates.